Roux-en-Y Gastric Bypass

 Disadvantages

-• Is technically a more complex operation than the Adjustable Gastric Band or Laparoscopic Sleeve Gastrectomy and potentially could result in greater complication rates.
+• It is technically a more complex operation than the Adjustable Gastric Band or Laparoscopic Sleeve Gastrectomy and potentially could result in greater complication rates.

-• Requires adherence to dietary recommendations, life-long vitamin/mineral supplementation, and follow-up compliance.
+• This can lead to long-term vitamin/mineral deficiencies, particularly vitamin B12, iron, calcium, and folate deficits.
+Requires adherence to dietary recommendations, life-long vitamin/mineral supplementation, and follow-up compliance.

 Education

-Review a procedure animation video of the gastric bypass to better understand the procedure.
+Review a procedure animation video of the gastric bypass to understand the procedure better.

-Photo reprinted with permission of American Society for Metabolic and Bariatric Surgery, copyright 2015, all rights reserved.
+The photo was reprinted with permission from the American Society for Metabolic and Bariatric Surgery.
+Copyright 2015; all rights reserved.